How did we get here – and what’s next? | ABE webinar

 The launch this week of the new 30-year benchmark bond has now given us better visibility into the dynamics of the ultra-long-end of the yield curve, and as we just saw in the previous chart it highlights in particular the underlying strength in demand from the offshore investor base.
 A number of factors drive this and there will be wide-ranging views as to what factors are more or less important.
 However, our view is that a strong sovereign credit rating, attractive yields, transparency in the market (including consistent clear messaging from the RBA), active support from intermediaries, and up-to-date issuance guidance combine to promote investor confidence.

 Chart 3: Breakdown of Issuance since April 2020

 This chart shows the mix of funding approaches we have used since the beginning of April.
-Syndications (including the one this week) have been used to raise 32%, while bond tenders and Treasury Note issuance each provided half of the other 68% of funding raised.
+Syndications (including the one this week) have been used to raise 32 per cent, while bond tenders and Treasury Note issuance each provided half of the other 68 per cent of funding raised.
 It won’t come as a surprise that syndications are to remain an important issuance method over the remainder of the year, not least because they offer an effective means of accelerating the issuance program.

 Issuance for the year ahead

 Let me now turn to our issuance plans.